- Report Lost/Stolen Money

 Report Scams and Identity Theft to the Authorities

-If your identity is stolen, you can report it to the FTC online.
+If your identity is stolen, you can report it to the FTC online or by emailing [email protected].
 Not only will they investigate the theft, but they will also set you up with a recovery plan so you can secure your information and keep it safer in the future.

 You can also report scams to your local police department.
 Some identity theft cases can target the local community, so reporting it can help catch the scammers red-handed.